MikeGonzaBar/MyGainz/README.md

 # MyGainz

-**MyGainz** is an app designed to help you track your fitness progress.
-It guides you through authentication, exercise logging, routine management, and progress visualization to empower your personal fitness journey.
+**MyGainz** is a comprehensive fitness tracking application designed to help you monitor your workout progress, log exercises, create custom routines, and visualize your fitness journey.
+Built with Flutter and powered by local data storage, it provides a seamless experience for fitness enthusiasts of all levels.

 ---